Welcome to Mountain View Corridor

 The MVC team will use a phased construction approach designed to balance transportation needs with available funds.
 Future construction will build out the remainder of the corridor.
 Full build-out will enhance initial construction by converting intersections to interchanges and adding inside lanes to achieve a fully functional freeway.
 This phased approach is part of the overall MVC plan to address short-term regional transportation needs while providing a long-term solution for the future.

-Funding has been allocated to extend the Mountain View Corridor from 5400 South to 4100 South in the next few years.
+Funding has been allocated to extend Mountain View Corridor from 5400 South to S.R.
+201.